remlapmot/ivonesamplemr/README.md

 * April 2023:
   - The images in the package website now have accompanying alt text descriptions
+  - Checked the certification scripts run under the latest Stata 17.0
 * February 2023:
   - Updated the R Markdown code generating the website to use the CRAN version of the [**Statamarkdown**](https://cran.r-project.org/package=Statamarkdown) package
 * November 2022: